SRNV/Ogone/README.md

 ### why in a switch statement ?

-Switch statement provides a out-of-box well structured code. it's globally readable and understood by all.
+Switch statement provides an out of the box well structured code. it's globally readable and understood by all.
 And Ogone is follwing a minimalistic philosophy. using few options/expressions to structure the code is a good way to make it clear, readable, radically clean.

 ## Expressions and Custom Expressions